The Fleets Clash

 While this was happening, a group of bombers from the Hiryu were on their way to attack the Yorktown, flying with six Zeros for support.
 Spotted 46 miles out, most of them were shot down by American fighters.
 But three bombs hit the Yorktown, knocking out the engine room and starting fires that threatened the explosive supplies of fuel and ammunition.

 Captain Elliot Buckmaster and the rest of the crew raced to save the Yorktown.
-Fires were brought under control at great loss of life.
+Fires were brought under control with great loss of life.
 Engineers got the ship moving again.
 A huge new Stars and Stripes flag was raised above the ship.

 But a wave of torpedo planes now arrived.
 Again, most were shot down, but most were not enough.
 Two hit the Yorktown below the waterline.
 Lights, power, and communications all went out as the carrier started listing to port.
 At last, Buckmaster gave the order to abandon ship.